What is the current base rate?

 Why does the Bank of England base rate change?

-The Bank of England base rate is voted on by the Monetary Policy Committee (MPC), which meets on the first Thursday of every month.
+The Bank of England base rate is usually voted on by the Monetary Policy Committee (MPC) eight times a year.

-On the other hand, if spending levels are increasing too quickly and inflation is in danger of soaring, the MPC may increase the base rate.
+On the other hand, if spending levels are increasing too quickly and inflation is in danger of soaring, the MPC may raise the base rate.

-What does a rate change mean for you?
+What does a base rate change mean for you?

-The current low base rate means that some mortgage deals are at historically cheap levels, but interest rates on savings accounts have also dropped.
+The very low base rate of 0.1% means that some mortgage deals should remain cheap, but interest rates on savings accounts will continue to flatline.

-If you’re on a variable rate mortgage, a base rate change - or even speculation that one could be on the horizon - is likely to have an effect on your repayments.
+If you’re on a variable-rate mortgage, a base rate change - or sometimes even speculation that one could be on the horizon - is likely to have an effect on your repayments.

 Homeowners on fixed-rate deals, however, won’t feel the effects until their fixed term ends and they’re moved across to their lender’s standard variable rate (SVR).